slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *"Hundreds of billions of dollars are spens every year to control teh public mind."
+-- Noam Chomsky*
 - in our infinite ignorance we are all equal. -- popper
 > *"One cow breaks the fence and a dozen leap it"
 -- Scottish Gaelic proverb